 Symptoms of ITP

-Some people may not have symptoms.
-In other people, symptoms of immune thrombocytopenia may develop suddenly or gradually.
+Some people may not have symptoms of immune thrombocytopenia.
+In other people, bleeding symptoms may develop suddenly or gradually.
 With chronic ITP, fatigue is common.

 Bleeding in the skin may be the first sign of a low platelet count.
 Many tiny red dots (petechiae) often appear in the skin on the lower legs, and minor injuries may cause black-and-blue bruises (ecchymoses or purpura).
 The gums may bleed, and blood may appear in the stool or urine.
 Menstrual periods or nosebleeds may be unusually heavy.
 Bleeding may be hard to stop.

 Bleeding worsens as the number of platelets decreases.
-People who have very few platelets may lose large amounts of blood into their digestive tract or may develop life-threatening bleeding in their brain even though they have not been injured.
-Headache can occur with bleeding inside the brain.
+People who have very few platelets may lose large amounts of blood into their digestive tract or may rarely develop life-threatening bleeding in their brain Symptoms even though they have not been injured.
+Headache and other nervous system symptoms can occur with bleeding inside the brain.

 Diagnosis of ITP